FelixA-GitHub/professional-readme-generator/README.md

 ## Acceptance Criteria

-> GIVEN a command-line application that accepts user input
+> GIVEN a command-line application that accepts user input\n
 > WHEN I am prompted for information about my application repository
 > THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
 > WHEN I enter my project title